marcusjang/sir-ardbot/README.md

  * `DISCORD_DISABLE` = `true|false`
    Overides and disables Discord functionality of the bot when set to `true`

+ * `DISCORD_ERROR_CHANNEL`
+   The name of Discord channel for the bot to broadcast errors to.
+Both this and `DISCORD_ERROR_CATEGORY` needs to be set to enable error broadcasting.

+ * `DISCORD_ERROR_CATEGORY`
+   The name of category for the Discord channel for the bot to broadcast errors to.
+Both this and `DISCORD_ERROR_CHANNEL` needs to be set to enable error broadcasting.

 #### Unipass Configurations
  * `UNIPASS_TOKEN`